 Budget creep, not a Left-Eye song, is that increase in spending beyond your budget that happens so slowly you don’t notice it.
 It’s the answer to “Where the fuck bleep did my money go,” and is why automating your money management is vital.
 Avoiding budget creep means learning the triggers that cause you to spend and replacing negative triggers with better habits.
 For more, watch this video.

-By using our 13 best money hacks and downloading this super simple Automation Guide, you’ll have more money to invest because you’ll save more money.
+By using our 13 best money hacks, you’ll have more money to invest because you’ll save more money.
 None of our 13 best money hacks mean getting another job or drastically changing your fabulous lifestyle.
 You’ll just live more fabulously because you’ll be less broke.